asterisk/documentation/docs/Deployment/STIR-SHAKEN/index.md

 /// warning | Deviations from Specifications
 * At the present time, Asterisk does not validate the destination TN in the SIP "To:" and the "dest" TN in the Identity header.
 The rules for doing so are fairly complex with regard to emergency services numbers and call diversion (forwarding, transfer, etc).
 * Although [RFC-8225 section 7](https://www.rfc-editor.org/rfc/rfc8225#section-7) allows the use of the compact form of the PASSporT, [ATIS-1000074](https://access.atis.org/higherlogic/ws/public/download/67436/ATIS-1000074.v003.pdf/latest) section 5.3.3 states that only the full form shall be used.
 Asterisk therefore supports only the full form of the PASSporT.
 * Asterisk currently performs only basic validation of certificates retrieved during the verification process.
-Certificate authority, certificate revocation, validity date and TNAuthList extension presence are validated but neither validation of the TNAuthList content nor validation of the Common Name content are performed.
-At the present time, we could find no examples of certificates with either of those extensions that could be tested with.
-This means that there's effectively no verification that the certificate retrieved actually has the authority over the originating TN.
+Certificate authority, validity date and TNAuthList extension presence are validated but validation of the Common Name content is not performed.
+Also, the certificate is only checked against CRLs previously downloaded and configured in stir_shaken.conf.
+No attempt to retrieve or use the CRL indicated in the certificate's X509v3 CRL Distribution Points extension because the only real-world certificate we could find to test with has a bad URI.
+///

+/// warning | Telephone Number to Service Provider validation is not possible!
+Although [RFC-8226 section 9](https://www.rfc-editor.org/rfc/rfc8226#section-9) states that the TNAuthList extension can contain a service provider code, a telephone number, or a range of telephone numbers, [ATIS-1000080](https://access.atis.org/higherlogic/ws/public/download/69428/ATIS-1000080.v005.pdf/latest) section 6.4.1.2 states "The TNAuthList shall contain a single SPC value.".
+Asterisk therefore will fail to verify a certificate whose TNAuthList extension contains something other than an SPC code.

+It was apparently envisioned that a facility would be made available to verify that a particular SPC has the authority over a particular telephone number.
+To our knowledge, that facility doesn't yet exist.
+This means that there is currently no way for Asterisk to verify that the SPC in the certificate has the authority over the TN in the Identity header.

 ///
 ## Asterisk Implementation